 4 – Outstanding Problem Solver

+Being able to problem-solve quickly and effectively is an important thing to look for in a project manager.
 As with most things in life, it’s best to plan for the unknown.
 Although you can never predict every scenario, project managers need to be flexible.
-This flexibility keeps a project going when things go wrong.
-Project managers who are great problem solvers are constantly identifying risks, adding padded time to the project schedule, and communicating clearly when something goes wrong.
+As a result, this flexibility keeps a project going when things go wrong.
+Project managers who are great problem solvers are constantly identifying risks, adding padded time to the project schedule and communicating clearly when something goes wrong.

 5 – Task Focused

 A successful project manager needs be able to focus on the job’s tasks without getting distracted or discouraged by problems that occur.
 There can be no procrastination in this role.
 Instead, your project manager needs to roll with the punches in order to keep the job moving on schedule.